 one MAC to be connected to this Reconciliation Sublayer.
-Figure 76–1 and Figure 76–2 show the
+Figure 201–1 and Figure 201–2 show the

 relationship between this RS and the ISO/IEC OSI reference model.
-The mapping of GMII/XGMII signals
+The mapping of XGMII/25GMII signals

-to PLS service primitives is described in 35.2.1 for GMII and 46.1.7 for XGMII with exceptions noted
+to PLS service primitives is described in 46.1.7 for XGMII and in 106.1.7 for 25GMII with exceptions noted

 herein.

+25G-EPON OLTs and ONUs would only need to support a single lane Physical Layer while 50G-EPON and 100G-EPON OLTs and ONUs would need to support two and four lane Physical Layers, respectively.

-76.2.2 Dual-speed Media Independent Interface
+201.2.2 Dual-speed Media Independent Interface

-In 1G-EPON architectures, the GMII is the interface used to transfer data between the RS and the PCS.
+In 10G-EPON architectures, the XGMII is the interface used to transfer data between the RS and the PCS.
 For

-10/10G-EPON architectures, the XGMII is the interface used to transfer data between the RS and the PCS.
+25G-EPON architectures, the 25GMII is the interface used to transfer data between the RS and the PCS.

-When using a 10/1G-EPON architecture, a combination of both GMII and XGMII is needed in order to
+When using a 25/10G-EPON architecture, a combination of both XGMII and 25GMII is needed in order to

 support transmission and reception at different speeds.
-Through the parallel use of the GMII and XGMII, the
+Through the parallel use of the XGMII and 25GMII, the

 following modes are supported: